-East Texas, just before dusk as the
+East Texas, just before

+visibility is limited.
 If you are sitting in a deer stand, you will

 and merge into darkness.
 The east Texas tales of black panthers screaming

 into the night, and cougars that drag mangled carcasses into trees

 enter the mind about this time, as you prepare to exit your stand.